DeaglanBartlett/roxy/docs/source/tutorial.rst

 To start with, we call functions with the argument ``method='mnr'`` as this is the simplest recommended likelihood for data with x and y errors, however this can be replaced with ``method='unif'`` for an infinite uniform prior on the true x values, or ``method='prof'`` to use the profile likelihood.
-It is important to choose mnr over the prof or unif methods when one needs to infer the intrinsic scatter in a relation.
+In the presence of x-errors, the profile method is accurate in the absence of intrinsic scatter and the unif method able to recover intrinsic scatter, however MNR is the only method that is approximately unbiased in all the regression parameters.

 Next, we show how to extend the MNR method to a sum of Gaussians using the argument ``method='gmm'``.